Ahmed-Zahran-AZ/Smart-Home/README.md

   - 1st is open
   - 1st and 2nd are open
   - 1st,2nd and 3rd are open

+## Future Improvements:
+- Setting the password first then saving it to EEPROM (either internal or external)

 ## Team members:
 * Mahmoud Ahmed Mohamed (Lead)